Image

 Students interviewed Deshishku about her life鈥檚 work and learn from her perspectives as a woman in mass media while using the new equipment for the first time.

-鈥淥ne of the most significant pieces of advice I took away from my discussion with Stacia is that we don't always realize the amount of power we have,鈥 said Emily Hedegard (English and Communication and Media Arts, 鈥25), who has already established herself professionally as a SWAG视频 Community News Fellow and intern for both the Portland Press Herald and The Maine Monitor.
+鈥淥ne of the most significant pieces of advice I took away from my discussion with Stacia is that we don't always realize the amount of power we have,鈥 said Emily Hedegard (English and Communications and Media Arts, 鈥25), who has already established herself professionally as a SWAG视频 Community News Fellow and intern for both the Portland Press Herald and The Maine Monitor.

 "It was so exciting to work hands-on in the studio for the first time, and seeing all of the incredible opportunities opening up for students in the Arts and Humanities makes me so happy," Hedegard added.
 "I absolutely learned things that will help guide my studies and my future career.鈥